F4l13n5n0w/geniXCMS_102_sql_inj_poc/README.md

 In this demo case, only use `select user()` to burte forcing the current DB user.

-Here is menus table in my Testing Lab maching:
+Here is menus table in my Testing Lab machine:

 ```
 mysql> select * from menus;